hkpeaks/peaks-consolidation/README.md

-## Super Query (Filter, GroupBy, JoinTable, OrderBy) for Giant Table
+## Peaks Query (Filter, GroupBy, JoinTable, OrderBy) for Giant Table

 Peaks Consolidation's rule creation is extraordinarily straightforward for any user.
 Furthermore, CurrentSetting enables you to use your computing device to deal with billions of rows of queries, whether it's a single file or a folder comprising numerous files.
 It can also serve as an interface to your database.
 Here's an example of rule creation:-